citp/privacy-policy-historical/c/ch/cha/challenger.com.sg.md

-> *The following text is extracted and transformed from the challenger.com.sg privacy policy that was archived on 2016-03-10.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160310072218id_/http%3A//www.challenger.com.sg/products/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the challenger.com.sg privacy policy that was archived on 2016-11-09.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161109174142id_/https%3A//www.challenger.com.sg/products/privacy) for the most accurate reproduction.*

-# Challenger Singapore
+# Challenger Technologies Limited

+## Help us create a better Challenger shopping environment.

 In order to create a better Challenger, we need your help.
 You can help by providing us with various kinds of information to help us serve you better, and ultimately improve Challenger for everyone.
 Below you'll find an explanation of some of the reasons we request information from you, as well as some details about how we obtain and use that information.
 Throughout this Privacy Policy, where we refer to your "personal information" means any information you provide to us about you.
 This includes your national registration identity card (NRIC) number, foreign identification number (FIN), passport number, name, postal address, email address and telephone number.

+## Where we collect your personal information:

 _Customer relations_